decentralized-identity/trustdidweb-v03/spec/implementors_guide.md

 The primary goal of pre-rotation keys is to ensure that even if an attacker gains access to the current active key, they will not be able to take control of the DID.
-This safeguard is achieved because the attacker could simply rotate to a key they generate and control.
+This safeguard is achieved because the attacker could not simply rotate to a key they generate and control.
 Rather, they would need to have also compromised the unpublished (and presumably securely stored) pre-rotation key in order to rotate the DID keys.